Please note: Some of the content on this page was published prior to the launch of Creative Australia and references the Australia Council. Read more.

 No. However you will need to provide an indicative meeting schedule based on your research or previous rights trips.

-You can apply if you represent only one author, or you are an author representing your work only, however you may be less competitive against the Quality criterion.
+No. You can apply if you represent only one author, or you are an author representing your work only.
+However, your application may be less competitive.